dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/narrativesstorytellingcuration.md

 - Teach students effective methods for the discussion, organization, and presentation of their research.

-## Required Texts
+## Required Texts and Materials
 This course will implement a variety of practical and theoretical texts.
 Most of the course materials are open-access or provided with access through UCF libraries, but excerpts from the following primary books will be included on the weeks in which they are assigned:
-<center>Kosnik, Abigail De.
-2016.
-Rogue Archives: Digital Cultural Memory and Media Fandom.
-MIT Press.</center>
+Kosnik, Abigail De.
+2016. <i>Rogue Archives: Digital Cultural Memory and Media Fandom.</i> MIT Press.
 Hatavara, Mari, Matti Hyvärinen, Maria Mäkelä, and Frans Mäyrä.
-2015.
-Narrative Theory, Literature, and New Media: Narrative Minds and Virtual Worlds.
-Routledge.
+2015. <i>Narrative Theory, Literature, and New Media: Narrative Minds and Virtual Worlds.</i> Routledge.
 Reilly, Maura.
-2018.
-Curatorial Activism: Towards an Ethics of Curating.
-Thames & Hudson.
+2018. <i>Curatorial Activism: Towards an Ethics of Curating.<i> Thames & Hudson.

 ### Grading